DelphinusLab/zkwasm-book/c1_beginner/c2_builtin/README.md

 In the ZKWASM, we provide a wide range of pre-defined host functions to ease the burden of building solphiscated applications.
 We devides them into three major categores

 1. IO related host functions
-2. Witness related host functions.
+2. Constraint related host functions.
 3. Predefined host functiosn with external circuits support.